ss73/TFRE40/lab02/answers.md

 When running the program, the following output is produced:
 ```
-In a right angle with sides 5, 10; calculate the hypothenuse
+In a right triangle with sides 5, 10; calculate the hypothenuse
 The hypotenuse is 11.180339887498949
 ```